How to Transition from Breastfeeding to Bottle Feeding

 • It’s good for your baby to try different ways of eating.

-Signs Your Baby is Ready for Bottle Feeding
+The Transition from Breastfeeding to Bottle Feeding: Signs Your Baby is Ready for Bottle Feeding

 Knowing when your baby is ready for bottles is key.
 Look for these signs: